Charles Kingsford Smith: Early and personal life

 Charles Edward Kingsford Smith was born on 9 February 1897 at Riverview Terrace, Hamilton in Brisbane, Colony of Queensland, the son of William Charles Smith and his wife Catherine Mary (née Kingsford, daughter of Richard Ash Kingsford, a Member of the Queensland Legislative Assembly and mayor in both Brisbane and Cairns municipal councils).
 His birth was officially registered and announced in the newspapers under the surname Smith, which his family used at that time.
 The earliest use of the surname Kingsford Smith appears to be by his older brother Richard Harold Kingsford Smith, who used the name at least informally from 1901, although he married in New South Wales under the surname Smith in 1903.

 In 1903, his parents moved to Canada where they adopted the surname Kingsford Smith.
 They returned to Sydney in 1907.

 Kingsford Smith first attended school in Vancouver, Canada.
 From 1909 to 1911, he was enrolled at St Andrew's Cathedral School, Sydney, where he was a chorister in the school's cathedral choir, and then at Sydney Technical High School, before becoming an engineering apprentice with the Colonial Sugar Refining Company at 16.

+Childhood swimming accident

+On 2 January 1907, Smith was swept out to sea by a strong undertow at Bondi Beach and nearly drowned.
+He was pulled ashore by lifeguards and revived by a nurse who happened to be around.

+Marriage

 Kingsford Smith married Thelma Eileen Hope Corboy in 1923.
 They divorced in 1929.
 He married Mary Powell in December 1930.

+New Guard

 Shortly after his second marriage he joined the New Guard, a radical monarchist, anti-communist, and fascist-inspired organisation.